-- Maximum of 10% of the Sub-Fund's net assets in equities and equity related securities other than those above-mentioned. - Maximum of 10% of the Sub-Fund's net assets in investment grade money market instruments and debt securities. - In normal circumstances, maximum of 10% of the Sub-Fund's net assets in cash. - Maximum of 10% of the Sub-Fund's net assets in structured products. - Maximum of 10% of the Sub-Fund's net assets in UCIs.
+- Maximum of 10% of the Sub-Fund's net assets in equities and equity related securities other than those above-mentioned. - Maximum 10% of its net assets in SPACs (Special Purpose Acquisition Companies). - Maximum of 10% of the Sub-Fund's net assets in investment grade money market instruments and debt securities. - In normal circumstances, maximum of 10% of the Sub-Fund's net assets in cash. - Maximum of 10% of the Sub-Fund's net assets in structured products (as described below).

+- Maximum of 10% of the Sub-Fund's net assets in UCIs.

-Under exceptional circumstances, if the Investment Manager considers this to be in the best interest of the shareholders, on a temporary basis and for defensive purposes, the Sub-Fund may also hold, up to 100% of its net assets, liquidities as among other cash deposits, money market funds (under the above-mentioned 10% limit) and money market instruments.
+Under exceptional circumstances, if the Investment Manager considers this to be in the best interest of the shareholders, on a temporary basis and for defensive purposes, the Sub-Fund may also hold, up to 100% of its net assets, cash (at sight) and Cash Equivalents (as defined in the main body of the Prospectus, section "Definitions").

-The Sub-Fund may also invest up to 10% of its net assets in structured products (other than asset-backed securities, mortgage-backed securities and convertible bond type instruments), such as but not limited to certificates or any other transferable securities whose returns are correlated with changes in, among others, transferable securities (equities or debt securities) or a basket of transferable securities or correlated with changes in commodities (including precious metals) with cash settlement.
+The Sub-Fund may invest up to 10% of its net assets in structured products (other than asset-backed securities, mortgage-backed securities and convertible bond type instruments), such as but not limited to certificates or any other transferable securities whose returns are correlated with changes in, among others, transferable securities (equities or debt securities) or a basket of transferable securities or correlated with changes in commodities (including precious metals) with cash settlement.